 UB is the proud home of several prestigious award winners like Madelaine Britt, UB's first Truman Scholar.
 Take a look though our scholars gallery, where we highlight some of UB's other award winners and scholarship applicants.

-Eligibility Criteria: The Schomburg Fellowship Program is intended to support the recruitment and retention of high achieving doctoral and professional students in pursuit of terminal degrees.
+The Schomburg Fellowship Program is intended to support high achieving doctoral and professional students in pursuit of terminal degrees.
 Only in exceptional cases may master’s students who meet all eligibility requirements for this program be selected for funding.
 Recipients of Schomburg Fellowships must be new to the degree program; however, students who have previously earned a master’s degree or who are currently enrolled in a master’s degree program and are applying to transition into a doctoral program are eligible to receive a Schomburg Fellowship.